No Child Marriage in the U.S., No Exceptions!

 Sherry Johnson was 11 years old when she was forced to marry her rapist after giving birth to his child at 10.
 Sherry had five more children with her rapist before she divorced him at 17.

-But did you know that only two U.S. states meet this standard, and that the federal government provides a child marital exception for statutory rape?
+But did you know that only four U.S. states meet this standard and that the federal government provides a child marital exception for statutory rape?
 Equality Now works around the world to end child, early and forced marriage, applying our legal expertise in support of partners, individual cases, and legislative efforts.
 The US should be no exception.
-Call on your US Senators and Representatives to eliminate this “child marriage” exception to statutory rape.
+Call on your US Senators and Representatives to eliminate this child marriage exception to statutory rape.